EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 echo $GRADLE_HOME
 ```

-To check if the users's `PATH` was properly set, check the output of the following command:
+To check if the user's `PATH` was properly set, check the output of the following command:

 ```bash
 echo $PATH